An investment in the Allen School is an investment that can change the world

 Every gift matters!
 Your generosity — and that of many hundreds of alumni, friends, and companies large and small — enables us to offer an unparalleled education and research experience to our students, recruit and retain the very best faculty at the forefront of the field, and change the world through computing innovation.

 We are in the people business, but people need facilities.
 Our current home, the Paul G. Allen Center for Computer Science & Engineering, is full to overflowing.
 We have embarked on an ambitious campaign to fund construction of an additional building to complement the Allen Center.
-Known as CSE2, the new building will create sufficient space for our school to double enrollment.
+The new Bill & Melinda Gates Center for Computer Science & Engineering, named in honor of the couple through a gift from Microsoft and a group of the Gateses' longtime friends and colleagues, will create sufficient space for our school to double enrollment.

 You can help make a world-class computer science education available to more of Washington’s students.
 Learn more here